AgusjkDev/WhatsApp-Bot/README.md

     -   Sets the given image as profile picture.
 -   /status _\<message>_ ❌
     -   Sets the given message as profile status.
+-   /resources ❌
+    -   Returns details about CPU and RAM usage.